pkuks/trade-settlement-platform/README.md

-# Trade Settlement & Custody Platform
+# Capital Markets Trade Settlement Platform

 A domain-focused enterprise application for trade capture, settlement processing, and operational workflows in the capital markets domain.